Five part documentary series for Botswana National Television

 Biogas Production

-Botswana is a country with a surface area similar to that of the entire Iberian Peninsula but with less than 3 million inhabitants, making it difficult to create and maintain energy distribution networks.
-However, it is also the largest livestock producer in Africa, with millions of cattle grazing freely.
+Botswana has a surface area similar to the entire Iberian Peninsula but with less than 3 million inhabitants, making it challenging to create and maintain energy distribution networks.
+However, it is Africa’s most significant livestock producer, with millions of cattle grazing freely.
 Why not use the cattle’s manure to produce gas in small domestic reactors that can be scaled up to allow electricity production and guarantee a supply of energy in rural areas?

 Reproducir vídeo